 Understanding others’ thoughts and actions: In this study, we are interested in how 15-month-old babies think about other people’s thoughts and actions.
 Your child sits in your lap in front of a tv monitor and watches a short 5-minute movie where an actor is searching for a toy in some colourful boxes.
 Babies usually look for a longer time when they see something that is surprising or unexpected, so we measure how long your child looks at each part of the movie to see what they expect the actor to do.
 If you have a baby who is 15 months old or younger, we’d love to invite you to come in and participate!

 Perspective taking in children: In this study, we are interested in children’s perspective taking while playing a communication game.
 The study takes about 15 minutes and involves your child playing this communication game with two researchers.
-If you have a child who is between 3 & 6 years old, we would love for you to come in and participate!
+If you have a child who is 4 or 6 years old, we would love for you to come in and participate!